-Scroll down to the bottom of this post for a sortable list of candy bars.
-You can sort by calories, fat, sugar, or protein content!————
+Scroll down to the bottom of this post for a full chart of candy bars so you can see how the exact nutrition stacks up!————

 What is actually the healthiest candy bar?